-- 6 If you want to reverse the flow of the connector, click Reverse Connector. - 7 If you want to configure an unconditional connector, click Always traverse this connector. - 8 If you want to configure a conditional connector, complete the following steps: - 8a Click Only traverse this connector when the following conditions are met. - 8b Under Conditional Expression, click Create Expression to launch the Expression Editor window. - 8c On the Expression Editor window, configure the conditional expression, and then click OK.
-For more information about conditional expressions, see Section 4.5.2, "Understanding Conditional Expressions," on page 51. - 9 On the Connector Properties window, click OK.
+- 6 Choose the desired action to: - reverse the flow of the connector, click Reverse Connector - configure an unconditional connector, click Always traverse this connector - configure a conditional connector, complete the following steps: - 1.
+Click Only traverse this connector when the following conditions are met. - 2.
+Under Conditional Expression, click Create Expression to launch the Expression Editor window. - On the Expression Editor window, configure the conditional expression, and then click OK.
+For more information about conditional expressions, see Understanding Conditional Expressions. - 7 On the Connector Properties window, click OK.